 Best Nespresso Machine

 One thing that all of these Nespresso coffee machines do have in common is that they all use the same coffee pods and feature simple one-touch operation.

 Nespresso Pixie Espresso Maker

-In the morning, If you are a get out of the house as fast as possible kinda of person that needs a caffeine fix quickly, this is the machine for you.
+In the morning, If you're a get out of the house as fast as possible kind of person that needs a caffeine fix quickly, this is the machine for you.

 Despite the small size of the Nespresso Pixie, at only 4.3 inches wide, it still has a 19-bar high-pressure pump which actually puts it on-par with a full fledged espresso machine.

-The Nespresso Pixie Espresso Maker allows you to brew both Espresso and Lungo with simple push of a button.
+The Nespresso Pixie Espresso Maker allows you to brew both Espresso and Lungo with a simple push of a button.
 A smart feature of the Pixie is the red back-lit water tank that lights up to alert you when you are running low on water.
-If you forget to turn off the coffee machine the auto-power off will do it for you after 9-minutes of being left unintended.
+If you forget to turn off the coffee machine, the auto-power off will do it for you after 9-minutes of being left unintended.

-Now I am an espresso lover, I love my coffee, strong and black.
+Now I am an espresso lover, and I love my coffee, strong and black.
 However, I do believe that the average person buying the Nespresso machine does not actually realize that they are getting a single shot brewer and they might be more in favor of the alternative Dolce Gusto which offers more coffee brewing options.
-You can find the Nespresso Pixie machine at Amazon here.

-A Few Last Words On The Nespresso Coffee Machines
+A few Last Words on the Nespresso Coffee Machines

-Coffee capsules are readily available at places like Amazon and you can even find Nespresso capsules sold by third party companies that will also work in the Nespresso Machine, which opens up the door to even more types of coffee the Nespresso can brew.
+Coffee capsules are readily available at places like Amazon, and you can even find Nespresso capsules sold by third party companies that will also work in the Nespresso Machine, which opens up the door to even more types of coffee the Nespresso can brew.